Indra's Net (book)

-Indra's Net: Defending Hinduism's Philosophical Unity is a 2014 book by Rajiv Malhotra, an Indian-American author, philanthropist and public speaker, published by HarperCollins.
+Indra's Net: Defending Hinduism's Philosophical Unity is a 2014 book by Rajiv Malhotra, an Indian-American author, public speaker, and advocate of Hindutva, published by HarperCollins.

 The book is an appeal against the thesis of neo-Hinduism and a defense of Vivekananda's view of Yoga and Vedanta.
 The book argues for a unity, coherence, and continuity of the Yogic and Vedantic traditions of Hinduism and Hindu philosophy.
 It makes proposals for defending Hinduism from what the author considers to be unjust attacks from scholars, misguided public intellectuals, and hostile religious polemicists.

-A revised edition was published in 2016 after other scholars asserted plagiarism in the original edition.
+Two scholars asserted that Malhotra had plagiarized parts of the book.
+In response, he issued a revised edition in 2016.